 Three neighbors are returning home and want to enter their houses.

-The first neighbor has the key he took with him, unlocks the door and normally enters the house.
+The first neighbor has the key he brought with him, unlocks the door and enters the house normally.

-The second neighbor does not carry the key with him, but finds it under a flower pot, unlocks the door and enters the house.
+The second neighbor does not carry the key with him, but finds it under the mat, unlocks the door and enters the house.

 The third neighbor has no key at all and cannot unlock the door.
-He calls for help from a locksmith, who breaks the lock and the neighbor can now enter the house.
+He calls for the help of a locksmith, who breaks the lock and the neighbor can now enter the house.

 #Conclusions to draw

-It is obvious that the first neighbor acts most prudently, because he has the key he carries with him.
+It is obvious that the first neighbor acts the most prudently, because he has the key that he carries with him.

-The second neighbor takes a risk for leaving the key under the pot, which somebody else could find (say, see him take the key and where he takes it out from) and enter the house.
+Another neighbor risks leaving the key under the mat, which someone else could find (say, see if he takes the key and where he takes it from) and enter the house.

-The third neighbor behaves strangely and irrationally.
-Not only does he break the lock to get into his own house, but he invites all the malicious people watching him to do the same.
+The third neighbor is behaving strangely and irrationally.
+Not only does he break the lock to enter his house, but he also invites any malevolent people watching him to do the same.

 #An analogy with blockchain and the issue of data protection in the digital world